How to vote for Sports Personality of the Year 2019

 How can I vote for Sports Personality of the year 2019?

-Voting for the Sports Personality Award does not open to the public until the programme airs on the BBC on 15th December.
+Voting for the Sports Personality Award does not open to the public until the programme airs on the BBC on 15th December at 7pm.

 The public can then vote either online or over the phone, with full details to be announced during the show.